-$^{^2}$ Interviews conducted via email in October 2013 with four anonymous oil consultants based in Nigeria.
+2 Interviews conducted via email in October 2013 with four anonymous oil consultants based in Nigeria.

-Figure 1: Network graph for potential appointees to NNPC board in 2012 (left) and 2015 (right).
-Appointees are shown in blue.
+Fig. 1.
+Network graph for potential appointees to Nigerian National Petroleum Corporation board in 2012 (left) and 2015 (right)

+Note: Appointees are shown in blue.
 Edges are weighted by frequency of co-occurrence (darker curves = greater co-occurrence).

-In Figure 1, I plot the resulting networks with pairwise edges weighted by co-occurrences.
-The graphs illustrate that board appointees are not central in either network.
-In 2012 only one appointee-Diezani Alison-Madueke, managing director of NNPC and the board-was socially connected to the president and other individuals prior to her appointment.
-The rest are singletons, with no connections to other individuals.
-In 2015 five appointees co-occurred with other individuals, though they are clearly peripheral compared to rest of the network.
+singletons, with no connections to other individuals.
+In 2015 five appointees co-occurred with other individuals, though they are peripheral compared to rest of the network.
 Comparing the number and strength of ties of appointees to non-appointees illustrates this point further.
-In 2015, non-appointees averaged 27 co-occurrences compared with appointees averaging only 4 co-occurrences.
+In 2015, non-appointees averaged 27 co-occurrences compared with appointees averaging only four co-occurrences.

 Interestingly, the 2015 network is denser than the 2012 network-not only with fewer singletons but also with stronger ties within the main cluster.
 In Buhari's administration, public co-occurrences happen with far greater frequency than in Jonathan's administration.
-This pattern perhaps reflects the former's stronger social ties with his cabinet members given

-Buhari's previous leadership during Nigeria's military dictatorship of 1983-1993.
+This pattern perhaps reflects the former's stronger social ties with his cabinet members given Buhari's previous leadership during Nigeria's military dictatorship of 1983-1993.

-A more rigorous approach to testing this hypothesis is to apply the Exponential-family Random Graph Model (ERGM) to the network data (Cranmer and Desmarais, 2011).
-Here I apply a somewhat "roundabout" method, which I describe in more detail in the appendix: in brief, I model edges using co-occurrences (since this is a dyadic variable) and board appointments as a covariate (since this is a nodal variable).
-Results from different specifications (Appendix Table 2) support the descriptive findings: board appointments are not positively correlated with social connectivity.
-In two of these models, there is evidence for a negative relationship, suggesting that appointees are less connected than non-appointees.3 A more conventional approach using logit models-where board appointment is the outcome and network connectivity is the explanatory variable-shows similar results (Appendix Table 3).
+A more rigorous approach to testing this hypothesis is to apply the Exponential-Family Random Graph Model (Cranmer and Desmarais 2011).
+Here I apply a somewhat "roundabout" method, which I describe in more detail in the Online Appendix: in brief, I model edges using co-occurrences (since this is a dyadic variable) and board appointments as a covariate (since this is a nodal variable).
+Results from different specifications (Online Appendix Table 2) support the descriptive findings: board appointments are not positively correlated with social connectivity.
+In two of these models, there is evidence for a negative relationship, suggesting that appointees are less connected than non-appointees.3 A more conventional approach using logit models-where board appointment is the outcome and network connectivity is the explanatory variable-shows similar results (Online Appendix Table 3).

-While the research design is not strong enough to make causal inferences, these results suggest that being appointed to the NNPC board of directors is not associated with one's publicly-visible political connectedness to others in the network.
-There is little evidence of the president making nepotistic appointments to the government's lucrative oil company, in contrast to previous qualitative scholarly work on NNPC (cf. Gillies, 2009).
+While the research design is not strong enough to make causal inferences, these results suggest that being appointed to the NNPC board of directors is not associated with one's publicly visible political connectedness to others in the network.
+There is little evidence of the iig/ 10.
+1017/psiiii.
+2017 president making nepotistic appointments to the government's lucrative oil company, in contrast to previous qualitative scholarly work on NNPC (cf. Gillies 2009).
 Results from network analysis instead suggest that patronage appointments to NNPC may either be exaggerated, or determined by factors other than public connectivity, such as private ties with loyalists often outside the public light.